 Scheuermann’s kyphosis is a rigid sagittal plane deformity within the thoracic, thoracolumbar, or lumbar spine.
-The cause of Scheuermann’s kyphosis (often named as “Scheuermann’s disease,” or simply “Scheuermann’s”) is not known, but is manifest by uneven growth of the vertebrae in the sagittal plane; additional posterior growth results in wedging of the vertebrae and a rounded, hunched back that does not fully correct with active extension.
-Approximately 50% of cases of Scheuermann's kyphosis as associated with back pain.
+The cause of Scheuermann’s kyphosis (often named as “Scheuermann’s disease,” or simply “Scheuermann’s”) is not known.
+This condition is characterized by uneven growth of the vertebrae in the sagittal plane.
+Posterior overgrowth results in wedging of the vertebrae and a rounded, hunched back that does not fully correct with active extension.
+Approximately 50% of cases of Scheuermann's kyphosis are associated with back pain.

 Structure and Function

 Kyphosis refers to a convex curvature of the spine; the corresponding term, lordosis, refers to a concave curvature (see Figure 1).
 Normal thoracic kyphosis averages approximately 35 degrees with the cervical and lumbar spine both being lordotic.